reactjs/react.dev/content/docs/reference-events.md

 >
 > As of v0.14, returning `false` from an event handler will no longer stop event propagation.
 Instead, `e.stopPropagation()` or `e.preventDefault()` should be triggered manually, as appropriate.

+> Note:
+>
+> Do not try to stop the execution of React events from native event handlers using `e.stopPropagation()` or vice versa.
+React events are not necessarily installed on the DOM element they are created on.

 ### Event Pooling

 The `SyntheticEvent` is pooled.
 This means that the `SyntheticEvent` object will be reused and all properties will be nullified after the event callback has been invoked.